oliverscheer/oliverscheer/README.md

 My name is Oliver Scheer, I'm a Senior Software Engineer with over 20 years of coding experiences.

-I'm working as a Senior Software Engineer at Microsoft Corporation, focused on challenging projects with customers in a group called CSE ([Commercial Software Engineering](https://microsoft.github.io/code-with-engineering-playbook/CSE.html)).
+I'm working at Microsoft Corporation, focused on challenging projects with customers in a group called CSE ([Commercial Software Engineering](https://microsoft.github.io/code-with-engineering-playbook/CSE.html)).

 ## 📫 How to reach me